 Due to the current COVID-19 pandemic, pupils and teachers at St Mary's School Ascot were working from home from 17 March 2020.
 The School site reopened to pupils and teachers in September 2020, in line with government policy, and most pupils returned to school as normal.
 However, a number of pupils and/or teachers needed to work remotely due to travel restrictions, quarantine or isolation requirements, and so a hybrid model of live and remote/online teaching and learning was in place.
-From January 2021 staff and pupils have been working remotely from home again, until further notice.
+From January 2021 staff and pupils were working remotely from home again, until the school site reopened in March when most pupils returned to school.
+Again a number of pupils and/or teachers were unable to do so and a hybrid model of live and remote/online teaching resumed.
+The School will be fully open with all staff and pupils on site in September 2021 in line with current government policy, and remote learning will be facilitated for pupils who have received a positive COVID-19 test and who are not unwell, or who are overseas and unable to travel due to local or national restrictions.